 15 Types Of Employee Benefits That Won’t Break The Bank

-Up until the millennials came about, the types of employee benefits that one can provide was literally the last thing on the company’s mind.
+Until the millennials came about, the types of employee benefits that one can provide were literally the last thing on the company's mind.

-Earlier, employees aspired to land a safe and secure job to settle into for the rest of their work life.
+Earlier, employees aspired to land a safe and secure job to settle into for the rest of their work lives.
 Work-life balance was something practically unheard of.

 But the corporate culture entered into an entirely new axis with the dot com boom of 1995.
-It brought along with it a wave of an entirely new flock of employees.
+It brought along with it a wave of a wholly new crowd of employees.

-These young, bright and technology-driven workers started paying more interest to things like diversity, employee benefits package, and workplace culture.
-Suddenly it became really important for companies to actually try to attract and retain those top talents.
+These young, bright, and technology-driven workers started paying more interest in things like diversity, employee benefits package, and workplace culture.
+Suddenly it became vital for companies to actually try to attract and retain those top talents.

 The change has managed to weave its way around the 21st century.